vishvAsa/sanskrit/meta/articles/aklUjkaraH/Different_sociolinguistics.md

 T
 11
 r CLIVE

 13. A view like D's of Bralunin puritanism or conservatism and of the Brahmins' ability to influence society is extreme, static and one-sided.
 There is usually no recognition in such a view of the undeniable historical reality that there were various kinds of Brahmins, whose interests and notions about their relative standing in society are unlikely to have always coincided.
-There is also no · recognition of what the Brahmins achieved in the area of race relations or spread of the Aryan, Vedic or Sanskritic culture to southern and eastern India.
+There is also no recognition of what the Brahmins achieved in the area of race relations or spread of the Aryan, Vedic or Sanskritic culture to southern and eastern India.
 One must see in the Brahmins' linguistic behaviour the possibility that they could be making a sagacious use of white lies—that they could have had (a) a well-thought-out view of social change and (b) institutions necessary to implement that view.
-Without discounting the possibility that their motives could have had a selfish political-economic underbelly, one must attribute to them some decency, some
-TT
-y
-LL
-12
-.
-ST
-YUL
-IT T
-L2
-1
-1
-1
-SIL.
-1
-2
-L
-2
-.
-This possibility is yet to be proved with strong evidence in the case of the period with which we are concerned.
-Yet one may entertain it because there is frequently a gap between what the leaders of social groups proclaim and what they actually intend or do.

-vision, and some capacity for flexibility, Otherwise, how could they have achieved what they did while remaining a minority with no direct control over physical power and with no passion or egalitarianism necessary for increasing their number and without giving rise to any long class warfare?
+Without discounting the possibility that their motives could have had a selfish political-economic underbelly, one must attribute to them some decency, some vision, and some capacity for flexibility.
+Otherwise, how could they have achieved what they did while remaining a minority with no direct control over physical power and with no passion or egalitarianism necessary for increasing their number and without giving rise to any long class warfare?
 In spite of their exclusivism and emphasis on purity in diet, marital relations etc., the Brahmins were probably not all that puritanical or lacking in diversity.
 Their puritanism in the period we have considered could have been highly pragmatic, probably directed more toward assimilating communities through a step-by-step process than toward excluding them.

+- 7 This possibility is yet to be proved with strong evidence in the case of the period with which we are concerned.
+Yet one may entertain it because there is frequently a gap between what the leaders of social groups proclaim and what they actually intend or do.

 ## REFERENCES
 - Aklujkar, Ashok.
 1996.
 "The Early History of Sanskrit as Supreme Language."
 Ideology and Status of Sanshorit: Contributions to the History of the Sanskrit Language. (ed.)Jan E.M.
 Houben, Leiden-New York-Köln: E.J.
 Brill. \